 The Company sponsors a defined-contribution 401(k) retirement plan (the "Plan") that covers all employees.
 Employees are eligible to participate in the Plan on the first day of the month following the date of hire, and participants are 100% vested from the date of eligibility.
-The Company matches employees' contributions equal to 100% of the salary deferral contributions up to 5% of the employees' compensation.
-Company-matching contributions to the Plan were \$1.3 million, \$1.5 million and \$1.3 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The Company matches employees' contributions equal to 100% of the salary deferral contributions up to 5% of the employees' eligible compensation each pay period.
+Company-matching contributions to the Plan were \$2.5 million, \$1.3 million and \$1.5 million for the years ended December 31, 2017, 2016 and 2015, respectively.
 The Company pays all administrative fees related to the Plan.